rkoshak/sensorReporter/README.md

 `MaxSize` is the maximum size of the log file in bytes before it gets rotated.
 `NumFiles` is the number of old log files to save, older files are automatically deleted

-The above parameters are only required if `SysLog` is a false value.
+The above parameters are only required if `SysLog` is disabled.
-`Level` is the same as for `Syslog = True` and indicates the default logging level.
+`Level` is the same as for `Syslog: yes` and indicates the default logging level.

 Make sure the user `sensorReporter` has write access:
 1. `sudo mkdir /var/log/sensor_reporter`